LtbLightning/bdk-flutter-workshop/INSTRUCTIONS.md

 > If you cloned this repository, the `bdk_flutter` package is already added to the dependencies in the [`pubspec.yaml`](./pubspec.yaml) file and is ready to be used.

 > [!NOTE]
 > The minSdkVersion in the [`android/app/build.gradle`](./android/app/build.gradle) file is also changed to 23 already.
-This is the minimum version required by the `bdk_flutter` package to work on Android.
+Also the iOS platform version in [`ios/Podfile`](./ios/Podfile) is set to 12.0.
+These are the minimum versions required by the `bdk_flutter` package to work.

 ### Run the app